Inedo/inedo-docs/ProGet/administration/service.md

 keywords: proget, administration, service
 ---

-The ProGet Service is key component of ProGet's [architecture](high-availability), and performs a variety of background tasks such as health checks, replication, and package cleanup.
+The ProGet Service is key component of ProGet's [architecture](high-availability), and performs a variety of background tasks such as health checks, replication, vulnerability scanning, and package cleanup.
 It's a standard Windows Service Application, and may be managed and configured using the [Windows Service Manager](https://msdn.microsoft.com/en-us/library/windows/desktop/ms685141(v=vs.85).aspx) or sc.exe as you see fit.

 ## Service Configuration {#configuration data-title="Service Configuration"}

 By default, the ProGet Service is named `INEDOPROGETSVC`, runs under the `NetworkService` account, and is granted Read, Write, ListDirectory privileges to the following paths, as defined in Advanced Settings:

 {.docs}
+ -  `Extensions.CommonCachePath`
  -  `Extensions.ExtensionsPath`
+ -  `Extensions.BuiltInExtensionsPath`
  -  `Extensions.ServiceTempPath`
  -  `Extensions.WebTempPath`
  -  `Storage.PackagesRootPath`